coderehan/LLD-Coding-Framework-Android/05-Flight-Booking-System/README.md

         "Seat: ${booking.seat.seatNo}"
     )

-    // Try to book the SAME seat again -> should fail because it's already BOOKED try {
+    // Try to book the SAME seat again.
+    // The seat is already BOOKED, so the booking should fail. try {

         service.bookSeat(
-            "F1",
+            "AI101",
             "1A",
             passenger,
             UpiPayment()